Coronation of Charles III and Camilla: Federal initiatives

-On 6 May, a televised national ceremony to mark the coronation of the king of Canada took place at the Sir John A. Macdonald Building in Ottawa.
+On 6 May, a televised national ceremony to mark the coronation of the King of Canada took place at the Sir John A. Macdonald Building in Ottawa.
 It featured speeches by Algonquin spiritual leader Albert Dumont and aerospace engineer Farah Alibay, and performances by the Eagle River Singers, Sabrina Benaim, Florence K, Inn Echo, and the Ottawa Regional Youth Choir.
-During the event, Dominic Laporte created a spray-paint artpiece thematically linked to flowers, as an homage to Charles's support for the natural environment.
+During the event, Dominic Laporte created a spray-paint artpiece thematically linked to flowers, as an homage to the King’s support for the natural environment.
 Several items were unveiled at the ceremony, including a new standard for the monarch, a heraldic crown incorporating distinctly Canadian elements, and a definitive stamp with an image of the King by Canada Post.
-It was also announced that an effigy of Charles would replace that of Elizabeth II on Canadian coinage and the Canadian twenty-dollar note.
+It was also announced that an effigy of Charles III would replace that of Elizabeth II on Canadian coinage and the Canadian twenty-dollar note.
 The ceremony concluded with a 21-gun salute and a performance by the Central Band of the Canadian Armed Forces on Parliament Hill.